MurageKabui/PhoneDo/README.md

 </p>

 <p align="center">
-  PhoneDo is an automation app that bridges JavaScript with Android native services.
-It gives you control over hardware features like WiFi, Bluetooth, SMS, SIM Metadata, Voice/Audio, Sensors, and the file system using standard coding patterns in a mobile environment.
+  PhoneDo is an automation app that bridges JavaScript with Android native features, giving you programmatic control over hardware features like WiFi, Bluetooth, SMS, SIM Metadata, Voice/Audio, Sensors, and the file system using standard coding patterns in a mobile environment.
 </p>

 <p align="center">